Author Archives: Stephen Leeder

 STEPHEN LEEDER.
 Two roads converge in a yellow wood

 Two roads converge in a yellow wood when it comes to preventing obesity – blaming the victim (eat less sugar, exercise more, you lazy sloth) and thinking that if we focus on children all will be well.
-Follow either and … Continue reading
+Follow either and you will end up in the same sulphurous place – lost.
+Continue reading »

 STEPHEN LEEDER.
 Forget the Dog: make 2018 the Year of the Sceptic.